ComputeCanada/magic_castle/docs/README.md

 ```

 Purchase plan information for Azure Marketplace image.
 Certain images from Azure Marketplace
-requires a terms acceptance or a fee to be used.
+require terms acceptance or a fee to be used.
 When using this kind of image, you must supply
 the plan details.

 For example, to use the official [AlmaLinux image](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/almalinux.almalinux-x86_64?tab=Overview), you have to first add it to your